Pregnant Florida Woman Fatally Stabs Attacking Pit Bull

 A pregnant woman in Florida had to stab a pit bull in her family’s care after it suddenly turned on her two other dogs before attacking her mother and her sister.
 The incident took place on Friday in Safety Harbor, near St. Petersburg, Florida.

 Pinellas County Sheriff’s officials released a statement describing the incident.
 According to spokesman Spencer Gross, the pit bull, named Buster, first started attacking the two other pit bulls in the house, and then turned on 45-year-old Heidi Cooper when she tried to intervene.
-It then turned on Sierra Willson her 14-year-old sister, Meghan Tokay.
+It then turned on Sierra Willson and her 14-year-old sister, Meghan Tokay.
 Willson then fatally stabbed the dog, CBS News reports.
-Willson, her sister and her mother had to treated for bites and other injuries.
+Willson, her sister, and her mother had to treated for bites and other injuries.

 The dog is reported to have been owned by a Marine, who left it under the care of the family when he got deployed.
 His girlfriend spoken with the local media, saying that she had always thought Buster was sweet and gentle.